sdetweil/MMM-Config/README.md

 so after the form is generated into the web page, the event 'form_loaded' is fired,

-so for compliments a little event handler in MMM-Config.extension.js can process when the form is loaded.. here JQuery makes quick work find **all** the elements in the document, wherever they are, that are the selected option of the select list in the m_compliments document tree with a classname specfied that ends with '---when' (that json form generated, from our property name ('when') )
+so for compliments a little event handler in MMM-Config extension.js can process when the form is loaded.. here JQuery makes quick work find **all** the elements in the document, wherever they are, that are the selected option of the select list in the m_compliments document tree with a classname specfied that ends with '---when' (that json form generated, from our property name ('when') )